-The ofrendas may be witnessed at local cemeteries, and in public parks and plazas.
-In some provincial towns and villages, local families traditionally open their homes’ altars on the 1st and 2nd of November; so a visit to a local cemetery and a wander around local neighborhoods may provide you with an opportunity to share and experience Day of the Dead traditions at a very local and personal level.
+The ofrendas can be seen at local cemeteries, and in public parks and plazas.
+In some provincial towns and villages, local families traditionally open their homes’ altars on the 1st and 2nd of November—so a visit to a local cemetery and a wander around local neighborhoods may provide you with an opportunity to share and experience Day of the Dead traditions at a very local and personal level.

 You can learn more about the traditions of Day of the Dead, including the altars and Catrinas on our article about Celebrating Life on Day of the Dead in Mexico

 Learn more about Day of the Dead in Mexico

 We publish guides and articles to help you discover more about Day of the Dead in Mexico, as well as Pátzcuro and Oaxaca City.

 - Articles to discover Day of the Dead in Mexico

 - How to plan ahead for Day of the Dead